MBA: Is it worth the effort

 Understanding what the employer needs before embarking on a major commitment like gaining an MBA, is therefore vital for career progression.
 However, the general consensus is that regardless of the multitude of varying circumstances, the MBA degree is well worth the effort and would lead to an almost immediate improvement of career prospects.

-For a wide variety of MBA programmes in Europe visit us'Educate Abroad'
+For a wide variety of MBA programmes in Europe visit us'Study Abroad'